 Our monthly board meetings are usually held every second Thursday at 7:00 PM and are open to the public.
 From May through August we meet at the Chriss Monroe Chapel on Cemetery Hill Road in the Pawlet village center; from September through April our monthly meetings are at the Pawlet Public Library on School Street in the Pawlet village center.

 - The purpose of the Pawlett Historical Society shall be to bring together those interested in the history of Pawlet and its environs, to maintain its property, the North Pawlet School (operated 1847-1951) and the Braintree School (operated 1852-1934) and to use these buildings for the storage of its collection and for interpretive exhibitions and educational programs.

 - The Society shall collect, preserve, catalogue, and make available for public exhibitions and programs and research archival materials, records, photographs, and artifacts that document the history of Pawlet.

 - The Society shall educate the public about the needs and uses of its historical collection and cooperate with historical, cultural, and other groups having a common mission.

 Officers and Trustees

-The Officers and Trustees of the Pawlett Historical Society are: Barry Meinerth (President), Rose Smith (Treasurer), John Malcolm (Secretary), Martha Schoenemann (Historian), Judy Coolidge, Theresa Jones, Ken Major, Keith Mason, Marlee Mason, Sarah Rath, and Steve Williams.
+The Officers and Trustees of the Pawlett Historical Society are: Barry Meinerth (President), Rose Smith (Treasurer), John Malcolm (Secretary), Martha Schoenemann (Historian), Judy Coolidge, Susan Hosely, Theresa Jones, Andrew Mahurin, Ken Major, Keith Mason, Marlee Mason, Matthew Proft, Sarah Rath, and Stephen Williams.